-If the account you are disputing is accurate, you just have to be truthful.
-If the account is actually accurate, you can use any reason, just claim that it’s not yours, or you don’t recognize it.
+If the account you are disputing is accurate, you have to be truthful.
+If the account is actually accurate, you can use any reason, just claim that it’s not yours or don’t recognize it.
 You can dispute all of the negative items at once if you want.

 What to do if an account isn’t removed

 If you have disputed a negative item or account and it doesn’t get removed.
 You can dispute it again.
 Sometimes there may be a 4 month waiting period.

 But what if an account keeps getting validated?

 You can negotiate what’s called a pay for delete with the collection agencies.
 This is an agreement where they agree to remove the account if you pay the amount due.
 This is important because if you pay a collection account and the creditor updates the status to paid, it will not improve your scores.
 Only having a negative account completely removed will help increase your credit score.

 Negotiate a settlement

 Normally I would not recommend paying a collection account if the creditor won’t remove it because it won’t help your score.
 But, paying may help your odds of having that account removed when you dispute it.